fpjohnston/TECO-64/doc/basics.md

 The rest of this manual is a description of TECO in all its glory.
 TECO is a complex editor and has many features because it has been under development for a long time.
-(TECO is older than some of the readers of this manual!)
 Do not try to understand everything the first time through.
 If you find that what you are reading seems hopelessly obscure, or makes no sense whatsoever, skip to the next section and come back to it some time later.
 It will be a while before you need all of TECO’s features.

 This manual is meant to be a reference manual and not a tutorial.